tmtsoftware/esw-web-app-example/docs/src/main/flows/db-flow.md

 # Adding Database Persistence

-In this section of the tutorial, we will add a database to our application to store the RA/Dec coordinates entered in the UI.
+In this section of the tutorial, we will add a database to our application to store the RA/Dec coordinates entered in the UI instead of the local list variable in the backend.
 We will be using `postgres` to persist our data.
 We will be using the Jooq DSL to write our queries, which is packaged in the CSW Database Service.

 First, we will update our backend server to use the database, then we will set up the database itself, and then we will run the application.

 ## Update backend Implementation

-First, we have to make the CSW Database Service library accessible in our project.
+First, we have to make the CSW Database Service accessible in our project.
 Add a `csw-database` dependency in `project/Libs.scala`

 Scala